Cargill settles NAFTA dispute with Mexico

 A North American Free Trade Agreement arbitration tribunal awarded Cargill the sum in 2009 over trade barriers the company said Mexico erected against high-fructose corn syrup from 2002 to 2007.

-Terms of the settlement, reached February 5, were not disclosed.
+The terms of the settlement, reached on February 5, were not disclosed.
 The settlement was detailed in papers filed in U.S. District Court in New York, where Cargill had filed a lawsuit to enforce the arbitration award.

 Cargill filed its claims against Mexico in 2005 under Chapter 11 of NAFTA, which allows companies to sue countries that are members of the treaty for actions that affect their investments.

-In 2009, the tribunal awarded Mexico $77.3 million plus interest and costs.
+In 2009, the tribunal awarded Cargill $77.3 million plus interest and costs.
 In May 2012, the Supreme Court of Canada, the country where the original NAFTA panel was held, let the award stand.

 Cargill in November filed the federal lawsuit in New York to enforce the award.
-It said with interest the award was now worth $94.6 million.
+It said that, with interest, the award was now worth $94.6 million.

 The case is Cargill, Incorporated v.
 United Mexican States, U.S. District Court, Southern District of New York, 12-08225.